maximilianmbeck/vlstm_cuda/README.md

   - Example: I want to synchronize only the blocks that are used for one batch head.
 Otheres should be independent.
 - Where to put __syncthreads(); ?

+**Kernel Dispatch / Choosing Dimensions**:
+- Should I set a maximum grid dimension e.g. for the batch-head dimension depending on the number of streaming multiprocessors?
+  - Or just ignore the hardware (num streaming multiprocessors?)
+  - Currently I am doing the first thing, but still not sure how to choose the grid size.

+- See below: e.g. Total amount of shared memory per block / multiprocessor?
+What exactly is the difference?

 ## CUDA Resources